 Don’t let this real estate go to waste.
 Therefore, don’t just put a general homepage link in your Instagram bio.

 Doing so limits your ability to assess the behavior or your social traffic or the ROI of your Instagram marketing strategy.
 Oh, and make sure your destination sites are optimised for Instagram’s primarily mobile user base.

 This is why many brands advertise Instagram-specific landing pages or, at a minimum, mobile-optimized landing pages.
 The advantage here is twofold: you create a seamless buying experience for visitors and have the ability to track how successfully your Instagram followers convert.

 7. Instagram Ads can help you promote your most popular products.

-When you’ve mastered your organic Instagram marketing plan, paid ads shouldn’t be far behind.
+When you’ve mastered your organic Instagram marketing strategy, paid ads shouldn’t be far behind.

 The Instagram ad platform is worth learning about and using for businesses since it could boost your account’s popularity and ease you to target a specific audience.